 Bromley

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Bromley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Bromley is the largest London borough by area, located in the southeast and containing extensive green belt land.
+Overview ⁞ Bromley is the largest London borough by area, located in the southeast and containing extensive green belt land.
 It has a mix of suburban neighbourhoods, rural villages, and commercial hubs, making it a commuter-friendly area with a semi-rural feel.

+Who governs Bromley?
 The local government for this district is: The London Borough of Bromley (London Borough).

 Constituencies in Bromley